-AUGUSTA THE PROPERTY OF THE PR
+\bigcirc

-- This permit is offective as of the approval signature and date shown at the end of this

-permit, and will remain in effect for one year.

-- The permittee is authorized to conduct executation and recovery of the Atoche truck, all of which lies in Federal waters, utilizing airlift section drodges and proposash deflectors as follows:
+- This permit is effective as of the approval signature and date shown at the end of this permit, and will remain in effect for one year. - The permittee is authorized to conduct excavation and recovery of the Atoche track, all of which lies in Federal waters, utilizing airlift suction dredges and propwash deflectors as follows:

-- All excavation and recovery activities shall be conducted within 6(X) yards of the axis connecting previously excavated Atocha archaeological deposits between the Atocha mais pile (b) (4)

-and the nine bronze cannon site (b) (4)
+a.
+All excavation and recovery activities shall be conducted within 600 yards of the axis connecting mentiously excavated Atocha archaeological deposits between the Atocha main rele (b) (4) W) and the nine bronze cannon site (b) (4) W) as depicted in the survey and inventory final report submitted to the FKNMS and located within the boundaries of the Atocha order of final judgment.

-(b) (4)

-(c) (d)

-(d)

-(d)

-(e)

-(f)

-(f)

-(g)

-(h)

-(h)

-(iii)

-(iiii)

-(iii)

-(iii

-- Suction dredges and proposash deflectors shall not be used at the following locations known to contain sensitive coral community patch reef habitats:
+b.
+Suction dredges and propwash deflectors shall not be used at the following locations known to contain sensitive coral community patch reef habitats: